Northern Central Railway of York: Current operations

-The Northern Central train typically consists of three passenger coaches, one of which is converted to an open air car through the summer and fall.
+The Northern Central train typically consists of four passenger coaches, one of which is converted to an open air car through the summer and fall.
 During each excursion, interpreters in period wardrobe offer historical commentary for passengers.
 Their narration provides insight into the importance of the railroad and its neighboring communities during the Civil War years and thereafter.

 Special events planned for train rides throughout the year, such as musical entertainers and character reenactments, help support and complement the historical atmosphere of the railroad.

 Steam into History's train facing South towards New Freedom.

 The York about to depart Hanover Junction.
 The locomotive burns oil as an alternative fuel for wood.